ricebandit/WordPress-Compiler/README.md

   - build
   - this package

+  * By default, this package assumes the name of the WordPress root directory is named "build".
+If not, you'll need to go to /src/dev-scripts/copy.js, and change the "rootName" variable to the name of that folder.

 2) In the build directory, install a fresh WordPress instance.
 Easiest way is to use MAMP (https://www.mamp.info/en).